MadLadSquad/UntitledVulkanGameEngineOld/.github/CodeStyleGuidelines.md

 ```cpp
 void iAmAFunction();
 ```
 Single letter varibales or abbriviations are acceptable when naming an iterator, an index in a loop or a small temporary variable.
-It should be noted that we have a naming standart to always call the iterator in a range based for loop `a`, while calling the index in a regular for loop `i` and a full iterator as `it`, though these are more of an unofficial rules so you are not required to follow them
+It should be noted that we have unofficial rules regarding short names.
+For example we mostly call the iterator in a range based for loop `a`, while calling the index in a regular for loop `i` and a full iterator as `it`, though these unofficial so you aren't required to follow them in your own code
 ```cpp
 for (auto& a : array)
 {